sesamiapp/devportal/docs/sesami-sdk/sdk.md

 #### remainingSlots
 `Number`

-Number of remaining slots in the currently selected time.
-Always 1 except for sevices that accept group appointments.
+The number of remaining slots in the currently selected time.
+Always 1 except for services that accept group appointments.

 #### startTime
 `String`

-String representing starting date and time for the current slot in the selected timezone.
+A string representing starting date and time for the current slot in the selected timezone.

 #### status
 `String`

-Currently the only possible value is "available" for storefront integrations.
+Currently, the only possible value is "available" for storefront integrations.

 ## Options